Tag /

 Creatine helps recycle adenosine triphosphate (ATP), the molecule that powers most cellular activity.
 The authors suggest that menopause-related hormonal and metabolic changes might make women particularly responsive to creatine's energy-stabilizing effects.
 Even at these low doses, brain creatine rose measurably—possibly because of improved absorption or slower clearance during this life stage.

-Although the findings point to a safe and practical way to support attention, mood, and brain energy during menopause, the trial was small, lasted only eight weeks, and included brain scans from just 16 participants.
+Although the findings point to a safe and practical way to support attention, mood, and brain creatine levels during menopause, the trial was small, lasted only eight weeks, and included brain scans from just 16 participants.
 Larger, longer studies are needed to confirm these results and determine how different creatine formulations and doses might best support women's brain health.
 Explore the optimal creatine protocol for ftrength, brain, and longevity in episode #100, featuring Darren Candow, PhD.